Learn CQB Drills to Shoot Like the Marines

 Facebook Share Twitter Share Pinterest Share

-Learn to CQB Shoot Like a Marine
+Learn CQB Drills to Shoot Like the Marines

 3:38 runtime

-Want to do shooting drills like the USMC does?
-Want to do it with minimal gear and ammo requirements?
-Then let’s talk about Tables.
-In the USMC we have several different shooting quals many people are not even aware of.
+In the U.S.M.C., we have several different shooting qualifications that many people are unaware of.
 These are called Tables.
 Table 1 and 2 are shot every year by every Marine.
 Table 1 is the completely non-tactical 200- to 500-yard rifle range that’s focused on accuracy and fundamentals.
 Table 2 is our intro into close-range tactical shooting.
-From there we have Tables 3 through 6 that are tactical quals that focus on close- to mid-range drills for combat marksmanship.
-These quals incorporate a ton of different shooting skills and situations including night shoots.
-Today we are looking at Table 5.

 Why Table 5?
-Because as far as these qauls are concerned, Table 5 requires the least amount of logistics to complete in terms of range use.
+Because as far as these quals are concerned, Table 5 requires the least amount of logistics to complete in terms of range use.
 It also requires very little ammo or supplies to complete.
-Here is all you need to make magic:

-• 2 magazines
+• two magazines

-• Two human-shaped targets 1 yard apart
+• two human-shaped targets set one yard apart

 • 60 rounds of ammo